js1972/CarND-Behavioral-Cloning/README.md

 ## Model Architecture
 The base of this model is from the Keras lab for traffic sign classification (See the Jupyter notebook traffic-sign-classification-with-keras.ipynb here https://github.com/js1972/CarND-Keras-Traffic-Sign-Classifier).
+I added to my final model in this lab one more convolutional layer and one more fully connected layer.

+The final architecture is:

 ## Training